IPVS-AS/MBP/resources/adapter-scripts/sensoradapter_xdk_mqtt/README.md

 The XDK Workbench version used is 3.6.0.

-To import/export a project to XDK device see https://developer.bosch.com/web/xdk/importing-a-project
+To import/export a project to XDK device check https://developer.bosch.com/web/xdk/importing-a-project

 ### Setting up the XDK Code

-After importing the xdk project goto `MQTT/source/AppController.h`
+After importing the xdk project go to `MQTT/source/AppController.h` file

-Edit the following constants o work in your environment:
+Edit the following constants to work in your environment:

-**WLAN_SSID**: the SSID of the WiFi which the BOSCH device will connect to
+**WLAN_SSID**: the SSID of the WiFi which the XDK device will connect to

 **WLAN_PSK**: WiFi password